AonCyberLabs/SSH-Weak-DH/README.md

-This tool establishes SSH connections to a server, thereby enumerating through various client configurations, in order to determine whether the server allows a Diffie-Hellman (DH) key exchange based on a weak group, thus enabling Logjam attacks.
+This tool establishes SSH connections to a server, thereby enumerating through various client configurations, in order to determine whether the server allows a Diffie-Hellman (DH) key exchange based on a weak group.
 We hope that our tool will be useful to check SSH servers for weak DH key exchange configurations.

 Note that this tool tests a limited number of configurations and therefore potentially fails to detect some weak configurations.
 Moreover, the server